MeshFEM/catamari/README.md

-**catamari** is a C++14, header-only implementation of real and complex supernodal sparse-direct Cholesky, LDL^T, and LDL^H factorizations.
-It also contains modifications of dense and sparse-direct LDL^H factorizations to support fast Determinantal Point Process sampling.
+**catamari** is a C++14, header-only implementations of sequential and DAG-scheduled, real and complex, supernodal sparse-direct Cholesky, LDL^T, and LDL^H factorizations.
+It similarly contains sequential and DAG-scheduled, dense and sparse-direct, real and complex, Determinantal Point Process sampling through modified LDL^H factorizations.

 ### Dependencies
 The only strict dependency for manually including the headers in your project